omarreis/vsop2013/planetfun/README.md

 In short: *PlanetFun* is a 4d solar system simulation with augmented reality.
 Celestial object spheres are rigged to astronomical almanac, resulting in realistic positions and movements.

-*Download app for iOS or Android from your app store. search for "PlanetFun" by "omarreis"* *Also available for Windows ( se below )*

-The app is developed in Pascal ( Delphi ).
-It uses standard Firemonkey 3d infrastructure.
+The app is developed in Delphi Pascal (Firemonkey 3D).
 Tested on Windows, Android and iOS (currently Delphi 11)

+*Download app for iOS or Android from your app store. search for "PlanetFun" by "omarreis"*

+*available for Windows ( se below )*

-Full app source code is available at:
+Full app source available at:

 * https://github.com/omarreis/vsop2013/tree/master/planetfun